marclura/web-portfolio/readme.md

 ## Kirby plugins

-- Add the [link  "gallery" plugin](https://github.com/TimOetting/kirby-gallery) to generate galleries
+- Add the ["gallery" plugin](https://github.com/TimOetting/kirby-gallery) to generate galleries

 Copy it in site > fileds